DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxOverlay/1 Configuration/onShowing.md

 ---
 ---
 ##### shortDescription
-A function that is executed before the widget is displayed.
+A function that is executed before the UI component is displayed.

 ##### param(e): Object
 Information about the event.

 ##### field(e.component): {WidgetName}
-The widget's instance.
+The UI component's instance.

 ##### field(e.element): dxElement
 #include common-ref-elementparam with { element: "widget" }